athenasaurav/Rasa_Haystack_DB/README.md

 Haystack is used to answer the long tail of "knowledge queries" that can be answered by searching an answer in a document corpus.
 This example repo sketches how to use the _fallback intent_ or an dedicated _knowledge base intent_ to offload such queries to haystack.

-After initializing a plain rasa project (`rasa init`) changes were made to
-- domain.yml
-- config.yml
-- data/nlu.yml
-- data/rules.yml
-- actions/actions.py

-More details can be found at [this page](https://haystack.deepset.ai/usage/chatbots)!

 ## Get Started

-- Start the Haystack REST API and a demo DocumentStore, RASA along with SQLiteDB via Docker:
+- Start the Haystack REST API and a demo DocumentStore along with RASA along connected tracker store to SQLiteDB via Docker:
 ```
 git clone https://github.com/athenasaurav/rasa_haystack_db.git
 cd rasa_haystack_db